 The British curriculum’s International General Certificate of Secondary School is widely popular in international schools.
 Divided into three stages that culminate in A-level certifications, students can use these in their university applications.

 The IGCSE is very convenient for parents of students who intend to study in the UK or within the Commonwealth.
 Students take courses in English language and literature, a foreign language, math, and science.

 After the first two years of secondary school, students take the IGCSE, usually through the Cambridge International Examinations Board.
 After their final two years, they take their A-Level exams in a few fields of study and these results are key for university applications.
 For that reason, many expat parents find the continuity of study within a British system in Qatar and a British university very convenient.

 The American educational model separates education into elementary, middle, and high school departments.
-However it is generally much less structured than other programs.
+However, it is generally much less structured than other programs.
 Students in good standing pass their required exams and receive a diploma.
-They will generally study social studies, math, science, English, and a foreign language.
+They generally study social studies, math, science, English, and a foreign language.

 Should you send your child to an international school in Qatar?